pivotaleventing/slartibartfast/README.md

-# slartibartfast
+# Slartibartfast
-Slartibartfast is the creator of cloud infrastructure
+Slartibartfast (or slarti for short) is the creator of cloud infrastructure.